schrieksoft/terraform-provider-snapcd/docs/index.md

 - `health_check_interval_seconds` (Number) Number of seconds to wait inbetween polling the /health endpoint of the API.
 Defaults to 15 seconds.
 - `health_check_timeout_seconds` (Number) Number of seconds during which to continuously poll /health endpoint before timing out.
 Defaults to 900 seconds (15 minutes)
 - `insecure_skip_verify` (Boolean) Skip verifying the HTTPs certificate of the API
+- `url` (String) URL where the Snapcd API is served.
+Defaults to https://snapcd.io